Waste management, disposal and reporting

 The Lord Howe Island Board (LHIB) is responsible for the management and disposal of waste generated on the island.
 Waste is managed through the Board's Waste Management Facility (WMF) located near the Aerodrome.
-The WMF operates under a licence issued under the Protection of the Environment Operations Act 1977 (POEO Act) by the NSW Environment Protection Authority.
+The WMF operates under a licence issued under the Protection of the Environment Operations Act 1997 No 156 (POEO Act) by the NSW Environment Protection Authority.

 The LHIB is required to publish monitoring data that has been collected as a result of the licence conditions in accordance with Section 66(6) of the POEO Act.

-The LHIB is also requried to prepare and publish a Pollution Incident Response Plan.
-This plan is available for download from the Publications area of this website.
+It is also required to prepare and publish a Pollution Incident Response Plan.

-The island has no land fill capability so all waste which is not able to be composted or used on the island is shipped to a Waste Management Facility on the mainland for recycling, reuse or land fill disposal.
+The island has no land fill capability so all waste which is not able to be composted or used on the island is shipped to a Material Recovery Facility on the mainland for recycling, reuse or land fill disposal.

 Waste received at the WMF is sorted into different waste streams: